makhanOS/notes/README.md

 mov ah , 0 x16 ; ax -> 0 x1623
 ```

+- Four 32-bit data registers are used for arithmetic, logical, and other operations.
+These 32-bit registers can be used in three ways −
+  - As complete 32-bit data registers: EAX, EBX, ECX, EDX.
+  - Lower halves of the 32-bit registers can be used as four 16-bit data registers: AX, BX, CX and DX.
+  - Lower and higher halves of the above-mentioned four 16-bit registers can be used as eight 8-bit data registers: AH, AL, BH, BL, CH, CL, DH, and DL.
+- Some of these data registers have specific use in arithmetical operations.
+  - **AX is the primary accumulator**; it is used in input/output and most arithmetic instructions.
+For example, in multiplication operation, one operand is stored in EAX or AX or AL register according to the size of the operand.
+  - **BX is known as the base register**, as it could be used in indexed addressing.
+  - **CX is known as the count register**, as the ECX, CX registers store the loop count in iterns.ative operatio
+  - **DX is known as the data register**.
+It is also used in input/output operations.
+It is also used with AX register along with DX for multiply and divide operations involving large values.

 #### Memory offsets
 - In computer science, an offset within an array or other data structure object is an integer indicating the distance (displacement) between the beginning of the object and a given element or point, presumably within the same object.
 - The concept of a distance is valid only if all elements of the object are of the same size (typically given in bytes or words).